exercism/javascript/concepts/type-conversion/about.md

 ### String Context

-If the addition operator `+` is used for primitive values and one operand is a string, the other one will be coerced into a string as well (if necessary).
+If the addition operator `+` is used for primitive values and one operand is a string, the other one will be coerced into a string as well.
 The conversion logic is the same as when using the `String` function.
 Afterwards, the two strings are concatenated.